Motorized wheelchair: History

+An early motorized wheelchair was invented by Levitt Luzern Custer in 1919 at Dayton Soldiers' Home in Dayton, Ohio to help wounded World War 1 veterans.
 An electrically propelled tricycle was developed by the R.A.
 Harding company in England in the 1920s.
 The first electric-powered wheelchair to be put into production was invented by George Klein, who worked for the National Research Council of Canada, to assist injured veterans after World War II.

 Design

 Powerchair design may be categorized by drive system/chassis, battery, controller, seat, and use.
 Because of their use as the primary method of locomotion, they must be of the utmost reliability both electrically and structurally, and are classified as Durable medical equipment by Medicare in the United States.

 Drive System/Chassis

 Powerchairs are generally four-wheeled or six-wheeled and non-folding, however some folding designs exist and other designs may have some ability to partially dismantle for transit.

-Four general styles of powerchair drive systems exist: front, centre or rear wheel drive and all-wheel drive.
+Four general powerchair drive systems exist: front-wheel drive, centre-wheel drive, rear-wheel drive, and all-wheel drive.
 Powered wheels are typically somewhat larger than the trailing/castoring wheels, while castoring wheels are typically larger than the castors on a manual chair.
 Centre wheel drive powerchairs have castors at both front and rear for a six-wheel layout.